Result format

 includes additional information beyond what is

-.
+included by BASIC.
 For example, it can

 support generating dashboard results of whether a set